negres/purchase_orders/README.md

 - Use Brakeman to scan code and find vulnerabilities.
 - Implement user authentication.
 - Implement a web interface to the application.
+- Transforms purchase_channel, delivery_service, client_name and line_items fields into new tables.